polterguy/phosphorusfive/FAQ.md

 I am a purebred __Anarchist__, to the bone!
 And you couldn't get me to vote, even if my life depended upon it!
 I support _"nobody for President!"_

+> The belief in politicians, _any_ politician, is a psychiatric disease, from which there exists no cure

 ### What is your formal education?

 9 years of elementary school.
 I am autodidact, and I am proud about it.
 I consider